 NFA Transfer Tax

 The NFA imposes a tax on the transfer of all NFA weapons.
 The transfer also requires the signature of a Chief Law Enforcement Officer (“CLEO”), which in many circumstances is impossible to obtain.
+It has historically been difficult to get the signatures of the sheriffs of Riverside and San Bernardino Counties.
 The transfer tax as well as the CLEO signature requirement can be avoided when a Title II weapon is owned and controlled by the trustee of a properly drafted California Gun Trust.
 A properly drafted California Gun Trust also makes the ownership, use and transfer of NFA weapons during the life and upon the death of the current lawful owner of a Title II weapon.
 Although Gun Trusts, also known as NFA Trusts, are primarily used to facilitate the possession, ownership and transfer of NFA weapons, it also makes the transfer, ownership and possession of other guns easier.

 Gun Possession, Ownership & Compliance